• Skip to primary navigation

 Next, add the beef, mushrooms, and bacon back into the pot.
 Add beef stock and bring to a gentle simmer.
 Cover and cook for about two and a half hours until the beef is the perfect fork tender consistency.

-Stock over broth?
-Yes!
+I prefer stock.
 Stock has a deeper depth a flavor due to how long it is cooked for and the fact that it is cooked with the bones and marrow.
 Also stock is not salted as opposed to a broth or bouillon which usually is.

 Next, remove the lid and raise the heat until you have a gentle boil, simmering for about 15 minutes to thicken the sauce.
 Skim any fat if needed.